EaglePrideMC/MultiChat-Acorn/.github/README.md

 ![Banner](https://i58.servimg.com/u/f58/17/28/12/77/banner10.png)

 # Development

+---- A special fork of MultiChat with a few changes for the AcornMC network ----

 Welcome to the public code repository for MultiChat by Revilo410.
 (Oliver Martin)

 MultiChat is an advanced chat management system for Spigot/Bungeecord with over **15000** downloads.